AdrianHsu/S2VT-seq2seq-video-captioning-attention/README.md

 ## saver (Currently Unavailable)

-The model `save_net.ckpt-9407.data-00000-of-00001` is quite large, you are suggested to download the `.ckpt` separately.
+The model `save_net.ckpt-9407.data-00000-of-00001` is quite large (186MB), you are suggested to download the `.ckpt` separately.
 You can download this model from [here](#).

-Also, you can directly reproduce this result by running `./run.sh`
+However, you can just directly reproduce this result by running `./run.sh`